swiss-avalanches/swiss-avalanches.github.io/datastory.md

 ### Inspecting the aspect

-> **Aspect** is the compass direction that a slope faces. [aspect](https://en.wikipedia.org/wiki/Aspect_(geography)) For example, a slope on the eastern edge of the Matterhorn toward Prarayer is described as having an easterly aspect.
+> **Aspect** is the compass direction that a slope faces ([wiki](https://en.wikipedia.org/wiki/Aspect_(geography))).
+For example, a slope on the northern edge of the Matterhorn toward Zermatt is described as having an easterly aspect.

 The aspect a slope is facing plays an important role in the creation of avalanche conditions.
 In mid-winter, steep north-facing slopes are not exposed to any direct solar radiation.
 A south-facing slope often receives regular sunshine, especially at the end of the ski season.
 It is common in springtime to see naturally triggered loose snow avalanches in the middle of the day.